golemfactory/ray-on-golem/README.md

 We use this version to show the direction and get feedback.

 There is one Ray on Golem image.
 It contains `ray 2.7.1` and `python 3.10.13`.
-It should work with any combination of local ray & python versions.
+It should work with any combination of local ray and python versions.
 Please let us know if you have any troubles because of that (on [`#Ray on Golem` discord channel](https://chat.golem.network/))

 The images include only basic libraries, if you need any dependencies, you can use `pip` via [cluster yaml `initialization_commands`](https://golem-docs-git-mateusz-ray-on-golem-pre-alpha-golem.vercel.app/docs/creators/ray/cluster-yaml-reference#initializationcommands)